-Jumper's knee or patellar tendonitis is an overuse injury that results in pain at the front of the knee, localised at a point at the bottom of the kneecap.
+Jumper's knee, also known as patellar tendonitis or patella tendinopathy is an overuse injury that results in pain at the front of the knee, localised at a point at the bottom of the kneecap.
 Repetitive strain from running or jumping causes inflammation or more likely degeneration of the patella tendon.
-Here we explain the treatment and important rehabilitation exercises required to return you back to full fitness.
+Treatment includes rest, hot & cold therapy, and eccentric strengthening exercises.

 Patellar tendonitis can be a tricky condition to treat and requires a substantial period of rest and a thorough treatment and rehabilitation program.
 In the most severe or persistent cases, surgery may be required.